 Other types of cancers are rare in children, but they do happen sometimes.
 In very rare cases, children may even develop cancers that are much more common in adults.

 Leukemias, which are cancers of the bone marrow and blood, are the most common childhood cancers.
-They account for about 34% of all cancers in children.
+They account for about 31% of all cancers in children.
 The most common types in children are acute lymphocytic leukemia (ALL) and acute myelogenous leukemia (AML).
-Leukemia may cause bone and joint pain, fatigue, weakness, bleeding, fever, weight loss, and other symptoms.
+Leukemia may cause bone and joint pain, fatigue, weakness, pale skin, bleeding or bruising, fever, weight loss, and other symptoms.

-For more information see our document called Childhood Leukemia.
+For more information see our document Childhood Leukemia.

-For more information see our document called Brain and Spinal Cord Tumors in Children.
+For more information see our document Brain and Spinal Cord Tumors in Children.

-Neuroblastoma is a form of cancer that starts in early forms of nerve cells found in a developing embryo or fetus.
-It accounts for about 7% of childhood cancers.
+Neuroblastoma starts in early forms of nerve cells found in a developing embryo or fetus.
+About 6% of childhood cancers are neuroblastomas.
 This type of cancer occurs in infants and young children.
 It is rarely found in children older than 10.
 This tumor can start anywhere but is usually in the belly (abdomen) and is noticed as swelling.
 It can also cause bone pain and fever.

-For more information see our document called Wilms Tumor.
+For more information see our document Wilms Tumor.

-These are cancers that start in certain cells of the immune system called lymphocytes.
-These cancers most often affect lymph nodes and other lymph tissues, like the tonsils or thymus.
-They can also affect the bone marrow and other organs, and can cause different symptoms depending on where the cancer is growing.
-Lymphomas can cause weight loss, fever, sweats, weakness, and swollen lymph nodes in the neck, armpit, or groin.
+These cancers start in certain cells of the immune system called lymphocytes.
+They most often grow in lymph nodes and other lymph tissues, like the tonsils or thymus.
+They can also affect the bone marrow and other organs, and can cause different symptoms depending on where the cancer is.
+Lymphomas can cause weight loss, fever, sweats, tiredness (fatigue), and lumps (swollen lymph nodes) under the skin in the neck, armpit, or groin.

-There are 2 main types of lymphoma: Hodgkin lymphoma (sometimes called Hodgkin disease) and non-Hodgkin lymphoma.
-Both types can occur in both children and adults.
+The 2 main types of lymphoma are: Hodgkin lymphoma (sometimes called Hodgkin disease) and non-Hodgkin lymphoma.
+Both types occur in children and adults.

 Hodgkin lymphoma accounts for about 4% of childhood cancers.
 It is more common, though, in 2 age groups: early adulthood (age 15 to 40, usually people in their 20s) and late adulthood (after age 55).
 Hodgkin lymphoma is rare in children younger than 5 years of age.
 This type of cancer is very similar in children and adults, including which types of treatment work best.